 -

-Defensible NEPA Documentation: Our integrated reports provide the rigorous “Affected Environment” data that federal agencies require for Environmental Assessments (EA) and Impact Statements (EIS).
+Defensible NEPA Documentation: Our integrated reports provide the rigorous “Affected Environment and Environmental Consequences” information needed for Biological Assessments and NEPA documents.

 We don’t just produce “pretty maps”.
 We provide regulatory strategies.
-Our team understands the specific ecological nuances of the Mountain West and the Great Plains.
-We provide the technical depth of a specialized GIS firm with the practical, “get-it-done” perspective of a regional field partner.
+Our team understands the specific ecological nuances of the Rocky Mountain West and the Great Plains.
+We combine desktop, field assessments, and years of biological and permitting knowledge to create project strategies from the beginning.

 Ready to ensure your project’s compliance?